louketo/louketo-proxy/README.md

 USAGE:
    keycloak-proxy [options]

 VERSION:
-   v1.2.0 (git+sha: fc38244)
+   v1.2.2 (git+sha: f569f4b-dirty)

 AUTHOR(S):
    Rohith <gambol99@gmail.com>

 COMMANDS:
+     help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --config value                       the path to the configuration file for the keycloak proxy [$PROXY_CONFIG_FILE] --listen value                       the interface the service should be listening on (default: "127.0.0.1:3000") --client-secret value                the client secret used to authenticate to the oauth server (access_type: confidential) [$PROXY_CLIENT_SECRET]
+   --config value                      the path to the configuration file for the keycloak proxy [$PROXY_CONFIG_FILE] --listen value                      the interface the service should be listening on (default: "127.0.0.1:3000") [$PROXY_LISTEN]
+   --client-secret value               the client secret used to authenticate to the oauth server (access_type: confidential) [$PROXY_CLIENT_SECRET]
    --client-id value                   the client id used to authenticate to the oauth service [$PROXY_CLIENT_ID] --discovery-url value               the discovery url to retrieve the openid configuration [$PROXY_DISCOVERY_URL] --scope value                       a variable list of scopes requested when authenticating the user --token-validate-only               validate the token and roles only, no required implement oauth --idle-duration value               the expiration of the access token cookie, if not used within this time its removed (default: 0)
-   --redirection-url value              redirection url for the oauth callback url (/oauth is added) [$PROXY_REDIRECTION_URL] --revocation-url value               the url for the revocation endpoint to revoke refresh token (default: "/oauth2/revoke")
+   --redirection-url value             redirection url for the oauth callback url (/oauth is added) [$PROXY_REDIRECTION_URL] --revocation-url value              the url for the revocation endpoint to revoke refresh token (default: "/oauth2/revoke") [$PROXY_REVOCATION_URL]
    --store-url value                   url for the storage subsystem, e.g redis://127.0.0.1:6379, file:///etc/tokens.file [$PROXY_STORE_URL]
    --upstream-url value                the url for the upstream endpoint you wish to proxy to [$PROXY_UPSTREAM_URL] --upstream-keepalives               enables or disables the keepalive connections for upstream endpoint --upstream-timeout value            is the maximum amount of time a dial will wait for a connect to complete (default: 10s)
-   --upstream-keepalive-timeout value   specifies the keep-alive period for an active network connection (default: 10s) --enable-refresh-tokens              enables the handling of the refresh tokens --secure-cookie                      enforces the cookie to be secure, default to true --cookie-access-name value           the name of the cookie use to hold the access token (default: "kc-access") --cookie-refresh-name value          the name of the cookie used to hold the encrypted refresh token (default: "kc-state") --encryption-key value               the encryption key used to encrpytion the session state --no-redirects                       do not have back redirects when no authentication is present, 401 them --hostname value                     a list of hostnames the service will respond to, defaults to all --enable-proxy-protocol              whether to enable proxy protocol --enable-forwarding                  enables the forwarding proxy mode, signing outbound request --forwarding-username value          the username to use when logging into the openid provider --forwarding-password value          the password to use when logging into the openid provider --forwarding-domains value           a list of domains which should be signed, anything is just relayed --tls-cert value                     the path to a certificate file used for TLS --tls-private-key value              the path to the private key for TLS support --tls-ca-certificate value           the path to the ca certificate used for mutual TLS --skip-upstream-tls-verify           whether to skip the verification of any upstream TLS (defaults to true) --match-claims value                 keypair values for matching access token claims e.g. aud=myapp, iss=http://example.*
+   --upstream-keepalive-timeout value  specifies the keep-alive period for an active network connection (default: 10s) --enable-refresh-tokens             enables the handling of the refresh tokens --secure-cookie                     enforces the cookie to be secure, default to true --cookie-access-name value          the name of the cookie use to hold the access token (default: "kc-access") --cookie-refresh-name value         the name of the cookie used to hold the encrypted refresh token (default: "kc-state") --encryption-key value              the encryption key used to encrpytion the session state --no-redirects                      do not have back redirects when no authentication is present, 401 them --hostname value                    a list of hostnames the service will respond to, defaults to all --enable-metrics                    enable the prometheus metrics collector on /oauth/metrics --enable-proxy-protocol             whether to enable proxy protocol --enable-forwarding                 enables the forwarding proxy mode, signing outbound request --forwarding-username value         the username to use when logging into the openid provider --forwarding-password value         the password to use when logging into the openid provider --forwarding-domains value          a list of domains which should be signed; everything else is relayed unsigned --tls-cert value                    the path to a certificate file used for TLS --tls-private-key value             the path to the private key for TLS support --tls-ca-certificate value          the path to the ca certificate used for mutual TLS --skip-upstream-tls-verify          whether to skip the verification of any upstream TLS (defaults to true) --match-claims value                keypair values for matching access token claims e.g. aud=myapp, iss=http://example.*
    --add-claims value                  retrieve extra claims from the token and inject into headers, e.g given_name -> X-Auth-Given-Name
    --resource value                    a list of resources 'uri=/admin|methods=GET|roles=role1,role2' --headers value                     Add custom headers to the upstream request, key=value --signin-page value                 a custom template displayed for signin --forbidden-page value              a custom template used for access forbidden --tag value                         keypair's passed to the templates at render,e.g title='My Page' --cors-origins value                list of origins to add to the CORE origins control (Access-Control-Allow-Origin) --cors-methods value                the method permitted in the access control (Access-Control-Allow-Methods) --cors-headers value                a set of headers to add to the CORS access control (Access-Control-Allow-Headers) --cors-exposes-headers value        set the expose cors headers access control (Access-Control-Expose-Headers) --cors-max-age value                the max age applied to cors headers (Access-Control-Max-Age) (default: 0) --cors-credentials                  the credentials access control header (Access-Control-Allow-Credentials) --enable-security-filter            enables the security filter handler --skip-token-verification           TESTING ONLY; bypass token verification, only expiration and roles enforced --json-logging                      switch on json logging rather than text (defaults true) --log-requests                      switch on logging of all incoming requests (defaults true) --verbose                           switch on debug / verbose logging --help, -h                          show help --version, -v                       print the version

 ```

 #### **Building**